cirodonaldesposito/cirodonaldesposito.github.io/_pages/about.md

 For more info
 ------
-More info about my research can be found on the OrganoVIR [website](https://organovir.com/ciro-esposito/), and on the Amsterdam Business School [website](https://abs.uva.nl/research/phd-research/phd-projects/ciro-esposito.html).
+More info about my research can be found on the Amsterdam Business School [website](https://abs.uva.nl/research/phd-research/phd-projects/ciro-esposito.html), and on the OrganoVIR [website](https://organovir.com/ciro-esposito/).